-At this time, all Recreation and Culture indoor facilities will remain closed with the exception of some indoor pools (see below) until December 31, 2020 and refunds will be issued accordingly.
-However, as we enter Stage 3 of the provincial framework for reopening, a select number of venues may be opened based on demand.
+At this time, all Recreation and Culture indoor facilities will remain closed with the exception of some indoor pools (see below) until December 31, 2020.
+A select number of venues may open prior to this date based on demand.
 Stay tuned for further updates.

 Inquiries regarding booking and programs that were scheduled and have been cancelled can be directed to 311.
 Inquiries about future bookings and programs can be directed by email to email@example.com.

 City Pools: The City will be opening some indoor pools, starting with the Windsor International Aquatic and Training Centre (WIATC) on August 31.
 There will be strict safety protocols in place, in consultation with the Windsor-Essex County Health Unit.
 Updated information will be posted on the on the aquatics page.

 - Effective August 31, reserved fitness lanes at the WIATC begin.

 - Effective Sepember 14, reserved fitness lanes and shallow aqua fit classes begin at WFCU Centre Community Pool.